PeriGK/HangDumb/README.md

 # HangDumb
 Clone of the popular hangman game.
-For now, only English are supported.
+For now, only English words are supported.